Kansas City Chiefs defensive lineman accused of dog cruelty in Alabama: Report

 When contacted Wednesday afternoon, the Chiefs had no comment on Buggs’ situation.

-Buggs, 27, joined the Chiefs in January after the Detroit Lions cut him.
+Buggs, 27, joined the Chiefs in January of this year after being cut by the Detroit Lions.
 He remained on KC’s practice squad for the rest of the season but did not appear in any games.

 In February, the Chiefs signed Buggs to a futures contract.
 The 6-3, 306-pound defensive tackle played his final two college seasons at the University of Alabama in Tuscaloosa.